 Advertising is an important part of our cultural heritage yet—by its very nature—it is created for a short-term purpose; its value is spent within weeks.
 Ads are a snapshot of time.
 This is especially true of TV ads, radio ads, and jingles.
 They are inherently ‘of their time’ because they attached themselves to whatever was the trend in the moment.
 Individual ads were never designed for longevity.
 Brand identities and flagship products are designed for the long-haul, but the ads that sell them are usually fleeting.
 If a campaign doesn’t perform to expectation, it will be canned—never to be seen again—and replaced with fresh creative, almost overnight.
 On a more practical level, TV and radio campaigns were mastered on formats that are now obsolete— and if the equipment to reproduce the recordings is no longer readily available, it’s just a useless old tape: Content unknown.
 Chuck it out.

 JMS Group launched in 1983 (as John Mountford Studios) to serve the commercial production needs of the exploding local radio industry.
-At peak throughput—during the mid-90s—four studios worked in tandem to produce radio spots and jingles for more than 60 radio stations*.
+At peak throughput—during the mid-90s—four studios worked in tandem to produce radio spots and jingle production for more than 60 radio stations*.
 We have produced more than 100,000 radio spots during almost forty years of production.
 The most memorable of our creations—those notable campaigns that managed to run in various forms for years—were built around bespoke tracks of music, jingles.

 The lyrics of many jingles were—to be candid—somewhat left field, but that has always been real beauty of the genre.
 Songs written about builders’ merchants, car dealerships, or dry cleaners are—by their nature—destined to be endearingly eccentric.
 Jingles were created with the specific intention to be catchy and memorable, to get inside listeners’ heads, to keep the client’s name—to use a marketing term— ‘front of mind’.